oslokommune/okctl-upgrade/gists/bump-eks/README.md

 ```

 What to look for when running the upgrade:
-* See that new node groups is created, and the old ones are removed
+* See that new node groups are created, and the old ones are removed

 # Step 6: Run the upgrade